OSU-HPCC/hpc-novice-first-draft/lessons/03-modules.md

 ```

-He's now ready to submit his job to the Cowboy's work nodes.
+He's now ready to submit his job to one of Cowboy's work nodes.